The ADN Program

 The ADN Program curriculum was implemented as a result of the call for radical transformation in nursing education presented in Educating Nurses (Benner, P., Sutphen, M., Leonard, V., & Day, L., 2010), a Carnegie Foundation for the Advancement of Teaching study on preparation for the nursing profession, and other literature including the Institute of Medicine and Robert Wood Johnson Foundation report on The Future of Nursing.
 The implementation of concept-based curriculum is an answer to current literature and research on best practices for nursing education.

 Upon satisfactory completion of the prescribed ADN curriculum with a minimum of “B” grade in each course and having satisfied all other graduation requirements, the learner will earn an Associate of Science in Nursing (ASN) degree.

 The ADN Program prepares graduates for entry-level nursing practice in hospitals, clinics, and other health care settings.
-An RN with an ASN practices the art and science of nursing by utilizing the nursing process and functions interdependently with other members of the health care team.
+An RN with an ADN practices the art and science of nursing by utilizing the nursing process and functions interdependently with other members of the health care team.
 Nursing is a dynamic profession that contributes significantly to the health and well-being of individuals and communities.

 ADN Program Objectives